 2.1 To demolish Units J-M and N-Q and erect a terrace of 7 two storey houses fronting Judge Street comprising 4 x 3 bedroom houses and 3 x 2 bedroom houses.
-The terrace includes an archway giving vehicular access from Judge Street to 4 car parking spaces.
+The terrace includes an archway giving vehicular access from Judge Street to 8 car parking spaces.
+As originally submitted, the scheme incorporated 7 parking spaces, but at the request of officers, the scheme was amended to incorporate 8 spaces.